python-trio/trio/docs/source/reference-io.rst

       False otherwise.

-   The following methods are identical to their equivalents in :func:`socket.socket`, except async, and the ones that take address arguments require pre-resolved addresses:
+   The following methods are identical to their equivalents in :class:`socket.socket`, except async, and the ones that take address arguments require pre-resolved addresses:

    * :meth:`~socket.socket.accept`